 David Tunick, Inc. was founded in 1966.
-We specialize in fine prints and drawings from the 15th to the mid-20th century.
-Our gallery is housed in an elegant townhouse on the Upper East Side, and we welcome visitors who are interested in works on paper by such masters as Rembrandt, Dürer, Goya, Fragonard, Matisse, Picasso and many others.
+We specialize in works of art on paper and occasional paintings from the 15th to the 20th century.
+Our gallery is housed in a townhouse on the Upper East Side, and we welcome visitors who are interested in works on paper by such masters as Rembrandt, Dürer, Goya, Fragonard, Matisse, Picasso and many others.
 We are a member of the Art Dealers Association of America (ADAA), Chambre Syndicale de l’Estampe (Paris), the Confédération Internationale des Négociants en Oeuvres d’Art (CINOA), the International Fine Print Dealers Association (IFPDA), and The European Fine Arts Foundation (TEFAF).

-Additionally, we participate in the ADAA Art Show, the TEFAF Maastricht Art Fair, and the IFPDA Print Fair on a yearly basis.
-We work with major museums and private collectors throughout the world, and our clients include such leading institutions as the Metropolitan Museum of Art, The Museum of Modern Art, the Pierpont Morgan Library, the National Gallery of Art (Washington), Yale University Art Gallery, the Boston Museum of Fine Arts, the Chicago Institute of Art, the British Museum, and the Rijksmuseum, Amsterdam.
+Additionally, we participate in the TEFAF Maastricht Art Fair and the IFPDA Print Fair on a yearly basis.
+We work with major museums and private collectors throughout the world, and our clients include such leading institutions as the Metropolitan Museum of Art, The Museum of Modern Art, the Pierpont Morgan Library, the National Gallery of Art (Washington), Yale University Art Gallery, the Boston Museum of Fine Arts, the Chicago Institute of Art, the British Museum, the Rijksmuseum, Amsterdam, and the Van Gogh Museum, Amsterdam.
 Our inventory is extensive, and we welcome inquiries.
 In addition to buying and selling works on paper, we also provide cataloging, authentication, and appraisal services.

 13 EAST 69TH STREET